Madeline Bell: Life and career

-In 1973, Bell fronted the BBC television series Colour My Soul which aired on BBC Two, which ran for nine episodes through to 1974.
+In 1973, Bell fronted the BBC Two television series Colour My Soul, which ran for nine episodes through to 1974.
 Guests included John Paul Jones, Jimmy Helms and Doris Troy.

 Jones later arranged, produced and recorded Bell's 1973 RCA album Comin' Atcha.
 She contributed to the soundtrack of the romance film A Touch of Class (1973).
 She also sang backup for the Dave Clark Five's single release, "Everybody Get Together", and contributed backing vocals to Elton John's 1972 album, Honky Chateau.

 Bell has also provided backing vocals on a number of other artists' recordings, notably Tom Parker's neo-classical arrangements, and in 1975, performed with Sunny and Sue (originally members of Brotherhood of Man) at the Eurovision Song Contest in Stockholm, Sweden, providing backing vocals for the German entry "Ein Lied kann eine Brücke sein", performed by Joy Fleming.
 She worked with Kiki Dee and Lesley Duncan.
 In 1975, she appeared on Sunny Side of the Street for Bryn Haworth.
 And one year later, Bell sang backing vocals on We Can't Go on Meeting Like This, the second album by the band Hummingbird.
 That same year she did backing vocals on Yes drummer Alan White's only solo album Ramshackled, with other chorists Vicki Brown and Joanne Williams.

-She also joined the French disco group Space, providing lead vocals on two of their albums.
+Bell also joined the French disco group Space, providing lead vocals on two of their albums.
 One of the songs she provided lead vocals on was "Save Your Love For Me" from 1978, which charted high in many countries.
-She also provided backing vocals for another French artist; Cerrone.
-Madeline also appears on Giorgio Moroder's 1979 album, E=MC².
+She also provided backing vocals for another French artist, Cerrone.
+Bell also appears on Giorgio Moroder's 1979 album, E=MC².